A pocket guide to Great Asby & Litle Asby

 Historically the parish was divided into three separate Norman manors, those of Little Asby, Asby Cotesford and Asby Winderwath; with a small part of the parish once owned by the monks of Byland Abbey.

-The village of Great Asby is divided down the middle by Asby Beck which carries a good head of water after heavy rain but is often dry in drought conditions.
+The village of Great Asby is divided down the middle by Asby Beck which carries a good head of water after heavy rain but is often dry in the Summer.
 It once marked the boundary between the Cotesford and Winderwath manors.

 Along the beck, just down from St Peter’s Church is St. Helen’s Well, actually a natural spring surrounded by a stone enclosure of unknown date.
 The spring flows strongly even in times of drought.